evigne/f22-sharktank/README.md

 # f22-sharktank

   Install dependencies:
     pip install django/ -r requirements.txt

+  To run project:
-use commend: "$python manage.py runserver" from the root directory to run the project
+    "$python manage.py runserver" from the root directory to run the project